gregbreese/vicedtools/README.md

 ###

-To use the bundled scripts for performing exports and aggregating exported data, make a copy of ['config-sample.toml'](/src/vicedtools/config-sample.toml), update it with your credentials and then set the VICEDTOOLS_CONFIG environment variable to point to the config file.
+To use the bundled scripts for performing exports and aggregating exported data, make a copy of ['config-sample.toml'](/src/vicedtools/config-sample.toml), update it with your credentials, and then set the VICEDTOOLS_CONFIG environment variable to point to the config file.

 ## Usage